 Rightmove House Valuation

-First off, we would suggest using the link below to search sold prices in your local area:
+First off, we would suggest using the link below to search sold house prices in your local area:

 You can also expand your search for up to 15 miles as well as filter specific timeframes, type and tenure (freehold/leasehold).

-For example, yours may have a larger garden or had a back or roof extension.
+For example, yours may have a larger garden or had a back and/or upper extension.
 Other times, the differences can be more subtle.